 We see this a lot with bakeries just starting out.
 There are so many expenses, and even with plenty of investment, loans, and donations, if you don't have proper cash flow, you won't be able to make a success of your business.

 There are many ways to keep your cash flow positive.
 We recommend starting with a solid foundation and developing a good cash flow forecast.
 This will give you visibility of all your incomings and outgoings.
-In practice it means you'll know if you're going to exceed your profit predictions or you'll get advanced warning that you're going to fall short so you can turnaround a backup plan pronto.
+In practice, this means you'll know if you're going to exceed your profit predictions or you'll get advanced warning that you're going to fall short so you can turnaround a backup plan pronto.
 It will also help you understand if it's your customers' late payments that are making you come unstuck.
-On-time payments are critical if you want to stay in the black.

 If you need a quick guide on how to create an accurate cash flow forecast, check out this post.